 But what actually hooks people?
 What we’ve discovered at HubSpot is that an effective video hook visually engages viewers and previews the video’s core message.
 Creating these types of hooks can simultaneously grab your viewers’ attention and generate interest in the rest of the video.

-In fact, when someone tells you a story, they can plant their personal experiences and ideas directly into your mind, so you start to feel what they feel.
+When someone tells you a story, they can plant their personal experiences and ideas directly into your mind — often, you then start to feel what they feel.
 For instance, if someone describes eating a plate of lobster mac and cheese, your sensory cortex lights up.
 If someone recounts scoring their first touchdown, your motor cortex enlivens.

 In their book, Made to Stick, brothers Chip and Dan Heath taught readers a model for making ideas "sticky”, or, in other words, making ideas digestible, memorable, and compelling.